CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/01-benefits.md

 {: .challenge}

 ## The life cycle of data
-We will be thinking about how data moves through your organization.
+We will be thinking about how data moves through our organization.

 > ## Data Architecture
 > Data architecture spans the gap between “data as it is” and “data most suitable for analysis.”